Playing-Indoors/KDM_WWW/README.md

 - design log
 - settlement notes

-- new survivors don't get SotF stats but they do get specialization
+- new survivors don't get SotF stats but they do get specialization (need to select parents)
 - severe injury doesn't refresh survivor
 - how do we handle sculpture
 - curing broken doesn't give stats